 Once baked to a golden brown, the kubdari is glazed with butter and served while still hot.

-SOUPS / STEWS
+GEORGIAN SOUPS / STEWS

 Kharcho (or harcho) refers to a Georgian soup made with fatty cuts of beef (usually chuck or brisket), rice, chopped walnuts, cherry plum puree, and khmeli-suneli – a traditional spice mix that’s used to flavor many Georgian dishes and sauces.

 Kharcho is typically served with chopped fresh coriander and crusty bread and is a favorite soup in winter.
+Pair it with a glass of good Georgian wine for a truly warming meal.

 Chakhokhbili is a hearty Georgian stew made with chicken, tomatoes, and fresh herbs.
 It’s an easy-to-prepare one-pot dish made with a whole chicken chopped up and simmered with fresh tomatoes, onions, garlic, herbs, and spices.